meichenz/Automation/README.md

 Hi there,

-This is a repository that provides useful bash and python scrips to automate analytical ETL processes written in SAS, SQL and schedule using cron tasks in Unix system.
+This is a repository that provides useful bash and python scrips to streamline analytical ETL processes written in SAS, SQL and schedule automated cron tasks in Unix system.

 Table of Contents
 * Schedule setup - **cronjob-setup.sh**